Projections of SDEs onto Submanifolds: SDEs on manifolds

 One can then require that $G \equiv 0$, so that $\bbF$ reduces to $F$, which defines the \emph{It\^o equation}

-The data needed to define this equation is the same as that involved in the definition of the Stratonovich equation \autoref{StratonovichSDE}, namely an element of $\Gamma \text{Hom}(TN,TM)$, but the meaning of the equation depends on the connections on $N$ and $M$ in a crucial way.
-In charts $\vartheta$ and $\varphi$, using \autoref{qpartialij} to specify ${^{\vartheta,\varphi}}\bbF_{\alpha_\beta}^k$ in \autoref{SMincoords} to the case $G \equiv 0$, this equation takes the form
+Such equations have been considered in \cite{E90}.
+The data needed to define this equation is the same as that involved in the definition of the Stratonovich equation \eqref{StratonovichSDE}, namely an element of $\Gamma \mathrm{Hom}(TN,TM)$, but the meaning of the equation depends on the connections on $N$ and $M$.
+In local coordinates, using \eqref{qpartialij} to specify $\bbF_{\alpha\beta}^k$ in \eqref{SMincoords} to the case $G \equiv 0$, this equation takes the form

 Note that if the Christoffel symbols on both manifolds vanish the above equation reduces to its first line; however, unless a manifold is flat a chart cannot in general be chosen so that the Christoffel symbols vanish (except for at a single chosen point: these are called normal coordinates).
 It\^o equations can be equivalently defined through the It\^o integral